-Carolyn is a freelance sound designer, working both nationally and internationally.
+current folder:/userfiles/Carolyn DowningCarolyn is a freelance sound designer, working both nationally and internationally.
 She enjoys working closely with directors, performers and other creative collaborators, from rehearsal room to performance space, to create cohesive and fully integrated designs with the desire to push the boundaries of sound as an artistic medium within theatre.
 Over the years, Carolyn has built strong and successful relationships with freelance directors and theatre companies alike, including the Royal Shakespeare Company, the Royal Court and Frantic Assembly.
 Carolyn also has a wealth of experience in the creation and leadership of sound design workshops and has worked with establishments such as Central School of Speech and Drama, Central St. Martin’s College of Art and Design, Wimbledon College of Art and Mousetrap Theatre Projects.
-She also has experience working in other media genres, including film, animation and exhibitions and wishes to continue to flourish in.
+She also has experience working in other media genres, including film, animation and exhibitions (including fashion) and live events - and wishes to continue to flourish in these too.

 Awards: